I made this site to give people a better idea of what to expect in the

 I have typed out past exams, translated sentences and created some basic learning materials, such as quizzes, to help students check if they're on the right track.

-I still use past exams, because they're just as useful as they always were - even if the format is changing slightly over the years.
-N3 is the most difficult because there are no past exams for this new level.
-I may use equivalent "intermediate" material for it in the future.
+I still use past exams, because they're still useful - even if the format is changing slightly over the years.

 Since I'm a software engineer, I began writing programs to compile lists and pages - automating tasks such as gathering compounds for kanji from a kanji dictionary.

 I really enjoyed doing this and realized that I can write web pages that are really useful without

 being either groundbreaking in learning techniques or providing authentic test practice conditions.

 I simply use past exams and translate, compile, create user-interface interaction and fill in blanks - to let you see the test with various study "aids" to help learning.

 - http://www.writing-expert.com - JLPT students may get writing assistance!